Anessen/PSFalcon/Basic-Scripts.md

 Get-FalconHost -Limit 5000 -Detailed -All | Export-FalconReport ".\Hosts_for_MemberCid_$($_).csv"
 ```
 ***
-**WARNING**: The code provided above is for example purposes only and are offered 'as is' with no support.
+**WARNING**: The code provided above is for example purposes only and is offered 'as is' with no support.
 ***